Self Imposed Tax Refund Penalty

-Fact One: The tax refund money you get in tax season after you filed your tax return is your own money that you give to the IRS interest free with each paycheck.
-Is the new W-4 making it difficult to plan this out properly?
-Here is the answer: our free PAYucator can help you estimate and plan your tax withholding.
+Fact One: The tax refund money you get in tax season after you filed your tax return is your own money that you gave to the IRS interest free with each as a result of your W-4 or tax withholding plan.
+Granted, the new W-4 is complicated and makes if difficult for most taxpayers to plan for paycheck based IRS tax withholding.
+As a result, we at eFile.com have created 3 options to better plan, calculate and create W-4 forms.

 - Let's say you receive a $2,400 tax refund after you submitted your tax return.
 On average, you are asking your employer to withhold $200 in too much tax withholding each month (or $100 each biweekly pay period).
 Since we don't know your tax specifics, simply adjust your W-4 and reduce the dollar amount withheld per paycheck and see how much your tax withholding changes on your next paycheck.
 If it did not reduce it in this case by $200, consider reducing more until you are balanced.

 - In comparison, you could use this money to pay off $2,100 in credit card debt at 18% per year interest in 12 months.
 As a result, the $200/month would have worked for you instead of the IRS.
 If you do not pursue this strategy, you would effectively penalize yourself at 18% per year.

 How to Balance your Tax Refund, Taxes

-Tip: Completing a W-4 without planning out your next tax refund is a bit like driving a car looking only at the rear-view mirror.
-Estimate your next tax return while you are using the eFile.com PAYucator.
-To stop tax penalizing yourself and to keep your hard earned money during the year, we recommend you review, assess, and take action:
+Tip: Completing a W-4 without planning out your next tax refund (or at least base it on your previous tax return) is a bit like driving a car looking only at the rear-view mirror.
+Estimate your next tax return and create your W-4 all at the same time!
+Stop tax penalizing yourself and keep your hard earned money during the year, we recommend you review, assess, and take action with these steps:

 - What is the W-4 and tax withholding?